andrea-farioli/strong_password_generator/README.md

 # Strong Password Generator

-A single web application for generating fast and strong passwords directly in your browser.
+A single-page application for generating fast and strong passwords directly in your browser.

 ## Features